 (Disclosure: Some of the links below may be affiliate links)

-So, in this article, I want to clear out as much as possible regarding the subject.
-By the end, you will know how to estimate your marginal tax rate and what it means.
+So, in this article, I want to clarify the subject as much as possible.
+By the end, you will know how to estimate your marginal tax rate and its meaning.

 Marginal Tax Rate